Celebrating the Aggie Women Who Stand Apart

 All proceeds from the event directly support Aggie Women Network programs.

-The 2021 Women's Leadership Reception will be held on Sept.
-2 from 5:45 - 8 p.m. at the Messina Hof Winery & Resort in Bryan, Texas.
+The 2022 Women's Leadership Reception will be held on Sept.
+1 from 5:45 - 8 p.m. at the Messina Hof Winery & Resort in Bryan, Texas.
 The reception will feature exciting speakers, opportunities to network, a silent auction and chance to win, photograph opportunities and delicious food.
+NEW THIS YEAR we are hosting this event at TWO Messina Hof Winery satellite locations.
+One in Richmond, TX and a second in Grapevine, TX.
+The satellite will be live from Messina Hof Winery in Bryan, TX.
+Grab a friend and join in the fun!

 5:45 p.m. - 8 p.m.